oracle-devrel/oci-oke-zero-to-day-two-ops/livelabs/ocw23-livelabs/07-devops/devops.md

 ## Role Play Scenario

-In this LiveLab, you will build and deploy a python application by using OCI DevOps and OCI OKE, with a canary deployment strategy
+In this LiveLab, you will build and deploy a python application by using OCI DevOps and OCI OKE, with a canary deployment strategy.

 With a Canary deployment strategy, the application release happens incrementally to a subset of users.
 Initially, the new version gets deployed to a canary environment with no user traffic.
 The DevOps release pipeline can run validation tests against the new version and, once ready, route only a subset of users to the canary environment.

 This technique allows the DevOps team to evaluate the new application version against real user traffic.
 They can compare the two application versions side-by-side before rolling out the new version to a larger user base.
 It also offers risk mitigation, as the new version is only enabled for a small subset of users.
 These users can easily switch back to the previous version if any issues arise.

 Canary deployments offer these benefits:

-- You can test two application versions side-by-side with real users.
+- You can test two application versions side-by-side with real users
-- Zero downtime for new version releases.
+- Zero downtime for new version releases
-- Rollback to a previous version is very easy and carries the least risk.
+- Roll back to a previous version easily and with low risk

 However, you should be aware of these drawbacks:

-- Testing and validating a new release at scale can be complex.
+- Testing and validating a new release at scale can be complex
-- Fetching feedback from user testing against a new release is time-consuming.
+- Fetching feedback from user testing against a new release is time-consuming

 ![](images/oci-canary-oke-ref-arch.png)